 Samuel L. Gaston, M.D., Memorial Scholarship

 This scholarship was established upon Dr. Gaston’s death in 1994 to commemorate his dedication to academic excellence, medicine and family.
 Dr. Gaston attended Arkansas Tech on a football scholarship and, afterward, coached high school sports for nine years in Harrison, his hometown.
 He entered medical school in 1960 despite the responsibilities associated with raising three small children.
 Dr. Gaston graduated from medical school with high honors and was selected by his classmates to receive the Buchanan Key Award his senior year.
 The Gaston family prefers the recipient to be a student who was married and had a family before entering medical school.
-The inaugural award was presented in 1995 to Richard Alexander White of Sherwood.
+The inaugural award was presented in 1995.

 Jean C. Gladden, M.D., and William King Gladden Memorial Scholarship